 The Content Health Scanner reads any URL and returns the claim count and staleness risk for every data point inside it.
 In seconds.
 Without a spreadsheet.

 The audit feels like action.
 Running it quarterly, diligently, on time, still leaves every claim unwatched between cycles.
-A calendar date is a schedule.
-A detection layer does not wait for a schedule.

 Your highest-traffic post is making claims right now that no one on your team has verified since the quarter you published it.